Kinetics of hydrodynamic pions in chiral perturbation theory: Introduction

 \section{Introduction}

 The thermodynamic state of Quantum Chromodynamics (QCD) at low temperatures and zero quark mass is characterized by a broken chiral symmetry.
 Specifically in the limit of two massless flavors the $O(4) \simeq SU_L(2) \times SU_{R}(2)$ symmetry is spontaneously broken to $SU_V(2)$.
 Since the associated Goldstone bosons (the pions) have arbitrarily long wavelength, they should be included into the hydrodynamic description of the microscopic theory.
+We denote these ``hydrodynamic pions'', as opposed to hard modes which, after coarse graining, become part of the conserved hydrodynamic fields.
 The resulting ideal equations of motion with the broken symmetry resemble a non-Abelian $O(4)$ superfluid~\cite{Son:1999pa}.

 At first order in the hydrodynamic gradient expansion, when the coupling between the pions and the conserved $O(4)$ currents is retained, but the coupling to the energy-momentum tensor $T^{\mu\nu}$ is neglected, the superfluid theory has two dissipative coefficients, which characterize the damping of the soft pion waves in the effective theory~\cite{Son:2001ff,Son:2002ci,Grossi:2020ezz}.
 Our immediate goal is mainly theoretical: we wish to compute these dissipative coefficients in a microscopic theory, which realizes the broken chiral symmetry and has a calculable chiral limit.
 For this purpose we will work with finite temperature chiral perturbation theory ($\chi$PT), with an arbitrarily small pion mass, and show how these dissipative coefficients can be computed.
 We hope that the concrete computation of the dissipative coefficients in this case will clarify the physical content of the $O(4)$ superfluid theory more generally.